 Can construction managers build houses?

-Yes, a construction manager can build houses and in certain situations, they will help out with the physical work on the project site to make sure deadlines are met.
+Yes, a construction manager can build houses, and in certain situations, they will help with the physical work on the project site to ensure deadlines are met.

-Although, the job of a construction manager is mostly to oversee and supervise the project and make sure everything is going smoothly, so the physical labor is normally left to the construction managers.
+Although the job of a construction manager is mostly to oversee and supervise the project and ensure everything is going smoothly, the physical labor is usually left to the construction managers.

 How many hours a week does a construction manager work?

-Some construction managers have to work holidays, overnight and even weekends to help with the project.
+Some construction managers have to work holidays, overnight, and even weekends to help with the project.
 If you’re considering going into the industry, an open mind is needed for these possibilities.